bg-write/big-doh/README.md

 - Hand-drawn illustrations and animations (more donuts!)
 - JavaScript code snippets giving real-life applications of algorithms and data structures
+- Include specific Big O time and space complexities for each algorithm
 - CSS: Dark mode, adjust color based on scrolling position

 ## The Developers